rails/rails/guides/source/getting_started.md

 which we'll define later.

-TIP: As we'll see later, `@post.save` returns a boolean indicating wherever the model was saved or not.
+TIP: As we'll see later, `@post.save` returns a boolean indicating whether the model was saved or not.

 ### Showing Posts